Liquid-Ammo/NAG---The-brogrammer/README.md

 **INTRODUCTION-**

 > NAG is a Python-based SQL language compiler designed to offer a more accessible and intuitive alternative to traditional SQL syntax for novice programmers.
-Developed by Lalith Adhithiya, Rishikesh Renjit, and Arjun Rajagopal, students from Class 12 A and B at Indian Educational School Kuwait, NAG aims to streamline the process of interacting with databases within Python environments.
+NAG aims to streamline the process of interacting with databases within Python environments.

 **KEY FEATURES-**